haithamelmengad/algorithms/questions/frontend.md

 ### Autocomplete Box

-How would you make an "autocomplete" input that takes can filter through given items?
+How would you make an "autocomplete" input that can filter through given items?

 * access the input value
 * filter through a list of items